opencadc/gem2caom2/README.md

 In an empty directory (the 'working directory'), on a machine with Docker installed:

-1. In the master branch of this repository, find the scripts directory, and copy the file vlass_run_state.sh to the working directory. e.g.:
+1. In the master branch of this repository, find the scripts directory, and copy the file gem_run_public.sh to the working directory. e.g.:

   ```
   wget https://raw.github.com/opencadc-metadata-curation/gem2caom2/master/scripts/gem_run_public.sh